sandydunlop/website/docs/markista/javadoc/markista/markdown/MarkdownTable.md

 <span style="font-family: monospace; font-size: 80%;">public class __MarkdownTable__</span>

-A utility class for creating tables in Markdown documents.

-This class allows adding columns with headings and rows with data.
+A utility class for creating tables in Markdown documents.This class allows adding columns with headings and rows with data.
 It automatically calculates column widths to align the table content.

 The table can be rendered as Markdown text to a Writer, optionally with indentation for nested formatting.